ShenDezhou/Chinese-PreTrained-BERT/readme_en.md

 ```

-## Finetuning details of downstream tasks
+## Downstream task fine-tuning details

-The device used for downstream task fine tuning is Google cloud GPU (16g HBM).
-The following briefly describes the configuration of each task fine tuning.
+The device used for downstream task fine-tuning is Google Cloud GPU (16G HBM).

-**Please refer to [TBD] for relevant codes Project.**
+The configuration of each task fine-tuning is briefly described below.
+See the project for the relevant code.

 ## FAQ

 **Q: How to use this model?**
-A: Google released the Chinese BERT how to use, this is how to use.
-**The text does not need word segmentation, and WWM only affects the pre-trained process and does not affect the input of downstream tasks.**
+A: How to use the Chinese BERT released by Google, this is how to use it.
+The text does not need to be segmented, and wwm only affects the pre-training process and does not affect the input of downstream tasks.

-**Q: Is there a pre-trained code available?**
+**Q: Is there any pre-training code provided?**
-A: Unfortunately, I can't provide the relevant code, the implementation can refer to [#10]（ https://github.com/ymcui/Chinese-BERT-WWM/issues/10 ）And [# 13]（ https://github.com/ymcui/Chinese-BERT-WWM/issues/13 )。
+A: Unfortunately, I can't provide the relevant code, please refer to #10 and #13 for implementation .

-**Q: Where can XX data set be downloaded?**
+**Q: Where can I download the XX dataset?**
-A: Please check the 'data' directory and the task directory` README.md `The data source is indicated.
-For copyrighted content, please search by yourself or contact the original author for data.
+A: Please check the data directory.
+The README.md under the task directory indicates the data source.
+For copyrighted content, please search by yourself or contact the original author to obtain the data.

-**Q: Are there any plans to release larger models?
-For example, the best large WWM version?**
+**Q: Will there be plans to release a larger model?
+Such as BERT-large-wwm version?**
 A: If we get better results from the experiment, we will consider releasing a larger version.

-**Q: You're lying!
-Results cannot be reproduced 😂**
+**Q: You lied!
+Unable to reproduce the results 😂**
-A: In the downstream task, we use the simplest model.
-For example, for classification tasks, we use ` run directly_ classifier.py `(provided by Google).
-If the average value cannot be reached, it indicates that there is a bug in the experiment itself, please check carefully.
-There are many random factors in the highest value, and we can't guarantee that we can reach the highest value.
+A: In the downstream task, we adopted the simplest model.
+For example, for classification tasks, we directly use run_classifier.py (provided by Google).
+If the average value cannot be reached, it means that there is a bug in the experiment itself, please check carefully.
+There are many random factors in the highest value, and we cannot guarantee that the highest value will be achieved.
 Another recognized factor: reducing the batch size will significantly reduce the experimental effect.
-For details, please refer to the related issues of BERT and xlnet directory.
+For details, please refer to the relevant Issues in the BERT and XLNet directories.

-**Q: I've got better results than you!**
+**Q: I trained better results than you!**
 A: Congratulations.

-**Q: How long did the training take and what equipment did it use?**
+**Q: How long did the training take, and what equipment did you train on?**
-A: The training is completed in Google TPU V3 Version (128G HBM).
-It takes about 4 hours to train bert WWM base and 8 hours to train bert WWM large.
+A: The training is done on the Google TPU v3 version (128G HBM).
+It takes about 4 hours to train BERT-wwm-base, and about 8 hours to train BERT-wwm-large.

-**Q: Who is Ernie?**
-A: The Ernie model in this project refers to the [Ernie] model proposed by Baidu company（ https://github.com/PaddlePaddle/LARK/tree/develop/ERNIE ）Instead of [Ernie] published by Tsinghua University in ACL 2019（ https://github.com/thunlp/ERNIE )。

-**Q: The effect of BERT WWM is not very good in all tasks**
+**Q: The effect of BERT-wwm is not good for all tasks**
-A: The purpose of this project is to provide a variety of pre-trained models for researchers to freely choose bet, Ernie, or BERT WWM.
-We only provide experimental data, but we have to try our best to get a conclusion.
+A: The purpose of this project is to provide researchers with a variety of pre-training models, free to choose BERT, ERNIE, or BERT-wwm.
+We only provide experimental data, and we still have to keep trying in our own tasks to draw conclusions about the specific effect.
 One more model, one more choice.

-**Q: Why don't you try it on some datasets?**
+**Q: Why are some data sets not tested?**
-A: Frankly
-1) No energy to find more data;
+A: Frankly speaking: 1) I don’t have the energy to find more data; 2) It’s unnecessary; 3) I don’t have money;
-2) It's not necessary;
-3) No money;

-**Q: Briefly evaluate these models**
+**Q: Briefly evaluate these models.**
-A: Each has its own emphasis and merits.
-The research and development of Chinese natural language processing needs the joint efforts of many parties.
+A: Each has its own focus and strengths.
+The research and development of Chinese natural language processing requires the joint efforts of many parties.

-**Q: More details about the 'Roberta WWM ext' model?**
+**Q: More details about the RoBERTa-wwm-ext model?**
-A: We integrate the advantages of Roberta and Bert WWM to make a natural combination of them.
+A: We integrated the advantages of RoBERTa and BERT-wwm, and made a natural combination of the two.
 The differences from the previous models in this catalog are as follows:
-1) In the pre-trained stage, the WWM strategy was used for mask (but dynamic masking was not used)
+>1) The wwm strategy is used for masking in the pre-training phase (but dynamic masking is not used)
-2) Simply cancel next sense prediction (NSP) loss
+>2) Next Sentence Prediction (NSP) loss is simply canceled
-3) It is no longer necessary to use the first max_ Len = 128 and then max_ Len = 512 training mode, direct training max_ len=512
+>3) Max_len=128 is no longer used Then use max_len=512 training mode, directly train max_len=512
-4) The training steps should be extended appropriately
+>4) Properly extend the number of training steps

-It should be noted that this model is not the original Roberta model, but just a model trained by similar Roberta training method, that is, Roberta like Bert.
-Therefore, when using downstream tasks and transforming models, please handle them in the way of Bert instead of Roberta.
+It should be noted that this model is not the original RoBERTa model, but a BERT model trained in a RoBERTa-like training method, that is, RoBERTa-like BERT.
+Therefore, when using downstream tasks and converting models, please use BERT instead of RoBERTa.